dzluke/text-to-sound/readme.md

 - Calinski–Harabasz Index (Variance Ratio Criterion): Evaluates cluster validity by considering the ratio of between-cluster dispersion to within-cluster dispersion.
 Higher values indicate better-defined clusters
 - Silhouette Score: Measures how similar an object is to its own cluster compared to other clusters.
 Scores range from -1 to 1, with higher values indicating better clustering
 - Davies–Bouldin Index: Represents the average similarity ratio of each cluster with its most similar cluster.
 Lower values signify better clustering.

+### Mapping evaluation

+For each $t_i,t_j$ that are in the same cluster, calculate the difference between the distance between them and the distance between their sounds: $|d(t_i, t_j) - d(s^*_i, s^*_j)|$.
+The smaller the value the better.

+Variation: If we want to compare it for every pair of text inputs, we need to consider the fact that the distance between text clusters should not affect the measurement -- well actually I'm not sure about that.
+Without alignment, it wouldn't matter that the

 ## Notes